 Don’t Post About the Accident on Social Media

-Don’t discuss the details of the accident with anyone but your attorney, your insurance company, and the cops.
+Don’t discuss the details with anyone but your car accident attorney, your insurance company, and the cops.
 If the other driver’s insurance company wants to speak with you, refer them to your attorney.
 Don’t post any details on social media, as the insurance company can and will use them to deny your claim.

 Don’t Take Early Settlement Offers